The FAFSA PIN is officially dead. It is no longer accepted on any FSA websites or by any applications.

 If you forget your username or password, you can go to the “Manage My FSA ID” tab on the login page and select “Forgot My Username” or “Forgot My Password” to reset your credentials.

 From there, you can either answer three challenge questions or request a secure code.
-If you choose the latter, the code will be sent to the email provided when you created your FSA ID.
+If you choose the latter, the code will be sent to the email or mobile phone provided when you created your FSA ID.